By Kshetez Vinayak, founder of SupaSidebar. Last updated May 7, 2026.

 Dia (The Browser Company's New Direction)

 Dia is what The Browser Company built after Arc.
 It's an AI-first browser focused on knowledge work - summarizing pages, automating repetitive tasks, creating "Dia agents" that act on your behalf.
+Dia launched publicly on macOS on October 9, 2025.
+If you have searched for "Arc Browser AI features 2026," you have probably already discovered that Arc itself never got serious AI features - that work is happening in Dia.

 What it keeps from Arc: Very little.
 Dia doesn't have Arc's sidebar, Spaces, or command bar in the same form.
 It's a fundamentally different product built for a different use case.